awsdocs/amazon-aurora-user-guide/doc_source/mysql-ml.md

  The main Aurora Machine Learning performance aspect that you can influence from your Aurora cluster is the batch mode setting for calls to the Aurora Machine Learning stored functions\.
 Machine learning functions typically require substantial overhead, making it impractical to call an external service separately for each row\.
 Aurora Machine Learning can minimize this overhead by combining the calls to the external Aurora Machine Learning service for many rows into a single batch\.
 Aurora Machine Learning receives the responses for all the input rows, and delivers the responses, one row at a time, to the query as it runs\.
 This optimization improves the throughput and latency of your Aurora queries without changing the results\.

- When you create an Aurora stored function that's connected to an Amazon SageMaker endpoint, you define the batch size parameter\.
-This parameter influences how many rows are transferred for every underlying call to Amazon SageMaker\.
-For queries that process large numbers of rows, the overhead to make a separate Amazon SageMaker call for each row can be substantial\.
+ When you create an Aurora stored function that's connected to an SageMaker endpoint, you define the batch size parameter\.
+This parameter influences how many rows are transferred for every underlying call to SageMaker\.
+For queries that process large numbers of rows, the overhead to make a separate SageMaker call for each row can be substantial\.
 The larger the data set processed by the stored procedure, the larger you can make the batch size\.

- If the batch mode optimization can be applied to an Amazon SageMaker function, you can tell by checking the query plan produced by the `EXPLAIN PLAN` statement\.
+ If the batch mode optimization can be applied to an SageMaker function, you can tell by checking the query plan produced by the `EXPLAIN PLAN` statement\.
 In this case, the `extra` column in the execution plan includes `Batched machine learning`\.
-The following example shows a call to an Amazon SageMaker function that uses batch mode\.
+The following example shows a call to an SageMaker function that uses batch mode\.

 ```
 mysql> create function anomaly_score(val real) returns real alias aws_sagemaker_invoke_endpoint endpoint name 'my-rcf-model-20191126';